Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch4-controlling-robots-with-rclpy.md

 # Chapter 4: Controlling Robots with rclpy (Simulation-Safe)

-## Summary
-This chapter focuses on using rclpy to control robots safely in simulation environments, emphasizing best practices for safe robot control without affecting real hardware.

 ## Learning Objectives
 By the end of this chapter, you will be able to: